aboutcode-org/scancode.io/docs/output-files.rst

 **JSON** and **Excel (XLSX)** file formats.

 .. tip::
-    The details for all fields included in the output files is available at :ref:`data_model`.
+    Check the :ref:`data_model` section for more details about all fields included in the output files.

 Creating Output Files
 ---------------------